CLIMATE OF LIBYA.

 THE ARID HOT STEPPE CLIMATE

-The areas of Libya included in this climatic zone are part of a small band of semi-arid steppe, which include the regions of the Al Jufrah Plain, the Nafusah Plateau and Tripoli to the North West of Libya and a small area of the Derna district to the North East.
+The areas of Libya included in this climatic zone are part of a small band of semi-arid steppe, which include the regions of the Al Jufrah Plain, the Nafusah Plateau, Tripoli to the North West of Libya and a small area of the Derna district to the North East.
 This climate classification covers a region that receives rainfall below potential evapotranspiration (the sum of water evaporation and transpiration from surface to atmosphere), but not as low as the Arid Desert Hot climate.
-Also, comprising two different regions, means the conditions in this climate zone vary from the North West to the North East6.
+Also, comprising of two different regions, means the conditions in this climate zone vary from the North West to the North East6.

 Old Town of Yefren, Nafusa Plateau